 Why this tier mostly doesn't work:

 - No buffer for emergencies.
-If one pig gets sick and you need a P1,200 vet visit, you've burned most of your contingency.
+If one pig gets sick and you need a ₱1,200 vet visit, you've burned most of your contingency.

 - No buying power on feed.
 You can't bulk-buy.
-You pay retail per-sack pricing, which adds P3-P5/kg compared to a 10-sack bulk buy.
+You pay retail per-sack pricing, which adds ₱3-₱5/kg compared to a 10-sack bulk buy.
+On a 2-pig batch that's roughly ₱1,500 of pure markup.

 - Mortality risk is one-pig-shaped.
-If one of two pigs dies, you've lost 50% of your batch instead of 10% on a larger batch.
+Smallholder farms are about 3.85x more likely to be hit by ASF than commercial farms (Frontiers in Veterinary Science, 2024).
+If one of two pigs dies, you've lost 50% of your batch, not 10%.

 Who this tier actually fits: People with an existing pen, an OFW family member who can wire emergency cash, and someone who just wants to learn the daily routine before scaling up.
 Treat it as a tuition payment, not a business.

-What you can do: Raise 5 fattener pigs from weaner to market weight.
+What you can do: Raise 3 fattener pigs from weaner to market weight, with a basic pen.
 This is where the math starts to be honest.
+Note this is 3 pigs, not the 5 every video promises, because the real feed cost is double what they quote.

 | Item | Amount (PHP) |